Political demands could "make or break" BAE-EADS merger

 Other prickly questions yet to be resolved include precise board composition and the location of company headquarters.

 EADS Chief Executive Tom Enders has upset Germany by moving central operations from Paris and Munich to Toulouse, next to Airbus.
-But even supporters of the move acknowledge it is doubtful that France’s aerospace capital would fit a global defense company with strong reliance on U.S. defense markets.
+But even supporters of the move acknowledge it is doubtful that France’s aerospace capital would fit a global defence company with strong reliance on U.S. defence markets.

 Enders and BAE counterpart Ian King, meanwhile, are talking to investors to try to shore up confidence in the plan.